-Why the United States Should Submit to the Jurisdiction of an International Criminal Court
+Why the US Should Submit to the Jurisdiction of the ICC

 The United States was one of 139 countries that participated in the signing of the Rome Statute, which took place on December 31, 2000.
 As a signing nation and a party to the forming of the provisions that make up the Rome Statutes, the United State should submit to the jurisdiction of the International Criminal Courts.